fffrontoffice/rules/league/trades.md

 5. There is a **2 day** trade review. **5 owners** must veto the trade for it to be nullified.
 Owners can only veto trades that indicate collusion or other dishonest or non-competitive action.
 6. Trade approval can be expedited if it is agreed upon by a majority of the league.

+## Tradable Commodities

+The following resources can be included in trades:

+* Active Contracts.
+* Practice Squad Contracts.
+* Draft picks for the next rookie draft.
+* Cap space for the **current season.**